opalmer3/DashmoteCase/README.md

-Built with React
+Built with React.
-Icons from MaterialUI
+Icons from MaterialUI.